Norway

 Birthgap Retirement Indicator (BRI)

-Norway's Birthgap Retirement Indicator (BRI) reached 27.6% in 2024, showing a decrease of 4.6 percentage points from 2023.
-Looking at the last five years, the average BRI is 29.8%, reflecting a downward trend.
-When compared to the 1970s average of -20.1%, the current figure is approximately 47.7 percentage points higher.
-On the global stage, Norway holds the 26th position among 35 countries, while within Europe it ranks 23rd out of 30.
+Norway's Birthgap Retirement Indicator (BRI) is at 27.6% in 2024, showing a decrease of 4.6 percentage points from 2023.
+During the last five years, the BRI has shown a downward trend, with a 2020–2024 average of 29.8%.
+This figure is substantially above the 1970s average of -20.1%, marking an increase of roughly 47.7 percentage points.
+On the international stage, Norway holds the 26th position among 35 countries, while within Europe, it ranks 23rd out of 30.

 | Year | BRI | Year | BRI |